Holiday rentals in London

 London’s climate is true to the seasons.
-The spring and fall are pleasantly sunny and cool, with temperatures hovering in the 50 to 60 degree Fahrenheit; summers are warm, peaking in the 80s; and winter weather typically hovers just above freezing.
+The spring and fall are pleasantly sunny and cool, and summers are warm, peaking in the 80s, making both seasons optimal for staying in one of the city’s apartments.
+While the winter weather typically hovers just above freezing, it’s a charming time to experience the displays the city puts on for the holidays.
 Neither heat waves nor snow storms are common, though they have been known to occasionally make the news.
 Despite London’s dreary, rainy reputation, it’s actually fairly dry, averaging less than 23 inches annually.
 Still, locals tend to carry umbrellas during spring, just in case.
 As for the city’s infamous fog, it was caused by pollution, and has mostly disappeared since the Clean Air Act of the 1950s.

 One of the city’s most iconic works of Victorian architecture, Tower Bridge spans the River Thames at the heart of central London.
 At 800 feet long, it’s easily walkable, connecting pedestrians and cars from the medieval Tower of London to Potters Fields Park, with unmatched views of the city skyline.